 A lot of these are high-resolution and quality images and you can use the tab selector at the top of the window to sort through different themes and categories of these wallpapers for your Chromebook.
 If you don’t like any of them, or you’re trying to do something special, just click on custom and then you can upload your own theme for your Chromebook.

-This is because the majority of Chromebooks run 1366 x 768 native pixel resolution, so if you use a theme that’s at least this size it’ll look like picture-perfect.
-Otherwise you may get an image that’s pixelated, blurry, or has borders.
+This is because the majority of Chromebooks run in a 1366 x 768 native pixel resolution, so if you use a theme that’s at least this size it’ll look like picture-perfect.
+Otherwise, you may get an image that’s pixelated, blurry, or has borders.
+However, if you have a newer model that supports higher resolutions, you may be able to use a high-resolution image and have it actually be displayed in all its glory.
+Why not, right?

 Syncing your Chromebook’s theme on your all your devices